Satisfactory Academic Progress Policy

 e.
 Any other pertinent documentation regarding mitigating circumstances (i.e., letter from physician).

 If the student receives a favorable decision from the UHV Financial Aid Appeals Committee, the student will be placed on financial aid probation.
 Financial aid eligibility will be granted for the probationary period.
 A student on financial aid probation may receive aid for one payment period or UHV may develop an academic plan for the student, and if followed, will ensure that the student is able to meet the institution’s SAP standards by a specific point in time.
-The student will need to fulfill specific terms and conditions such as meeting the terms of a Financial Aid Academic Success Agreement, such as taking a reduced course load, enrolling in specific courses, no drops or withdrawal of classes, and/or achieve a specific term GPA.
+The student will need to fulfill specific terms and conditions such as meeting the terms of a Financial Aid Academic Success Plan, such as taking a reduced course load, enrolling in specific courses, no drops or withdrawal of classes, and/or achieve a specific term GPA.
 At the end of one payment period on financial aid probation, the student must meet UHV’s SAP qualitative and quantitative measures or meet the requirements of the academic agreement developed by the institution in order to receive financial aid funds for the subsequent payment period.

 The student is called after the committee meets to explain the results of the appeal.
 An email will also be sent to the student via E-forms notifying him or her of the results of the appeal.
 Appeal denial letters are to include a statement stating that neither paying for their own classes nor sitting out for an enrollment period is sufficient for students to re-establish eligibility for Title IV aid.
 A copy of the letter will also be filed in the student’s folder.
 If the student is concerned about the outcome of the committee’s appeal, the student can make an appointment to visit with the Financial Aid Director.
 A maximum of two appeals per career may be submitted.
 With upper management approval, additional appeals may be submitted.

 A student may receive grants, scholarships, and work study for the payment period in which the student regains eligibility.
 For Federal Direct Loans, a student who does not meet satisfactory academic progress standards at the beginning of a period of enrollment but who meets the standards later in that period is eligible for the entire period of enrollment in which he or she met the satisfactory academic progress standards.